 Montgomery Co. public schools name longtime Virginia school administrator new superintendent

-Thomas Taylor will serve as the new superintendent of Montgomery County Public Schools.
+Thomas Taylor is the new superintendent of Montgomery County Public Schools, Maryland's largest school district.
 (Courtesy Montgomery County Public Schools)

 Montgomery County Public Schools has announced a new superintendent for Maryland’s largest school system.